SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Standardising this simplifies many use-cases and provides additional functionality for token holders in many domains.

+Allows DeFi contracts to interact with security tokens in a standardised fashion improving composibility of protocols.

 ## Specification

 A token holder can choose to nominate a custodian for a fixed number of tokens.